sedaprotocol/seda-example-ops/examples/single-commodity-price/README.md

 ### Input Format

-The Execution Phase expects a commodity symbol, see [below](#supported-data) for allowed symbols.
+The Execution Phase expects a commodity symbol.
+Please see [below](#supported-data) for allowed symbols.

 ### Process

-1. Get the input.
+1. Validates the Data Request execution argument is not empty.
-1. Makes a HTTP call to the DxFeed Data Proxy.
+2. Makes an HTTP call to the dxFeed Data Proxy.
-1. Converts the decimal to a `u128` with 2 decimal precision.
+3. Converts the decimal to a `u128` with 2 decimal precision.
-1. Returns the `u128` in little endian format.
+4. Returns the `u128` in little endian format.

 ### Example